-In 2017 Gates unveiled his first outdoor commission Black Vessel for a Saint (2017) in the Minneapolis Sculpture Garden.
-Composed of recycled black bricks, the structure provides a permanent home for a salvaged statue of Saint Laurence, the patron saint of librarians and archivists.
-During the run of the exhibition Gates will activate both the indoor and outdoor spaces of the Walker.
+In 2017 Gates unveiled his first outdoor commission, Black Vessel for a Saint (2017), in the Minneapolis Sculpture Garden.
+Composed of custom-made black bricks, the temple-like structure provides a space for gathering and reflection as well as a permanent home for a salvaged statue of Saint Laurence, the patron saint of librarians and archivists.

 Curators: Victoria Sung, assistant curator, Visual Arts; with William Hernández Luege, curatorial fellow, Visual Arts.